Melvin-p/ArduinoWrapper/README.md

 and assumes your vcpkg is configured with the custom triplet as described in `BUILD.md`

 ## Acknowledgements
-A lot of code was ported/taken from the Arduino Library.
+A lot of code was ported/taken from the Arduino cores.
 [Arduino GitHub Cores](https://github.com/arduino)

 ## License
 All code is licensed under GPLv3.
 Files not under this license will have their license stated in the license header for that particular file.